Flickerdeck

 Key Features

-• Inspired by the world-building of 'Love, Death & Robots'
+• Distinctive art style inspired by 'Love, Death & Robots'

-• Card titles include both Roman numerals and Chinese characters
+• Combines Roman numerals with Chinese characters on cards

 Who It's For